lkshirahatti/DevicePhysics/notes.md

 ## Two basic transport mechanisms in a semiconductor crystal:
 1. Drift—the movement of charge due to electric fields
 2. Diffusion—the flow of charge due to density gradients

+The carrier transport phenomena are the foundation for finally determining the current–voltage characteristics of semiconductor devices.